ianiscardona/ianiscardona/README.md

-# 💫 About Me:
-What up!
+# What up!
 I'm Ian (Get It Done) and these are my projects.
 Check 'em out!

 ## 🌐 Socials: